Research Assistant

 Curriculum Vitae

 Since October 2022, I have been a Ph.D. candidate at the Chair of Robotics, Artificial Intelligence and Real-Time Systems at the Technical University of Munich (TUM), under the supervision of Prof. Alois Knoll.
-My research focuses on sampling-based asymptotically optimal motion planning for heterogeneous high-DOF robot manipulation in constrained configuration spaces.
+My research centers on sampling-based almost-surely asymptotically optimal (a.s.a.o) motion planning, high-DOF multi-robot manipulation and collaboration, coordinated control of mobile robot fleets, and other related areas in advanced robotics.

-Previously, I received my Master’s degree in Mechanical Automation Technology from the Technical University of Clausthal, Germany in 2022, and my Bachelor’s degree in Mechanical Engineering from Rhine-Waal University of Applied Sciences, Germany in 2020.
-I have also worked as a researcher and project associate in several nationally and EU-funded robotics projects, including KI.FABRIK.
+Previously, I received my Master’s degree in Mechanical Engineering and Automation Technology from the Technical University of Clausthal, Germany in 2022, and my Bachelor’s degree in Mechanical Engineering from Rhine-Waal University of Applied Sciences, Germany in 2020.
+Currently, I have also worked as a researcher and project associate in several nationally and EU-funded robotics projects, including Bavarian State Project KI.FABRIK, DARKO-Project, etc.

 My work explores planning and control strategies for multi-modal robotic systems, with a particular focus on real-time performance and geometric reasoning.
-I have published in leading robotics conferences and journals such as ICRA, IROS, RA-L, Biomimetic Intelligence and Robotics.
+I have published in leading robotics conferences and journals such as ICRA, IROS, T-ASE, T-Mech, RA-L, etc..

 If you are interested in working on robotics-related research topics or thesis projects, feel free to reach out to me via email with your background and interests.